Using Local Networks, Placemaking Campaigns, and Catalytic Projects as a Force for Community and Global Change

 Placemaking can also greatly accelerate the impact of infrastructure that often takes years to plan and implement.
 Short-term, low-cost improvements can act as stepping stones to larger more substantial investments while achieving immediate results.
 These “Lighter, Quicker, Cheaper” interventions also enable experimentation with design changes before they are permanently constructed.

-1. Leverage anticipated infrastructure investments, on both national and global scales, to meet the rapidly growing need for public spaces as we emerge from global pandemic.
+1. We need to leverage anticipated infrastructure investments, on both national and global scales, to meet the rapidly growing need for public spaces in the face of health, climate and economic challenges.

-2. At the same time, address pressing global challenges such as climate change and resilience, public health, and equity and inclusion through a local placemaking strategy.
+2. At the same time, we need to address the pressing global challenges of climate change and resilience, public health, and equity and inclusion through local placemaking strategies.

 Catalytic Placemaking projects can potentially include: